dora-team/dora.community/src/posts/blog-post.20240318.md

 We will kick-off this community discussion with an overview of the DORA research findings on work distribution, and how work distribution impacts software delivery performance, well-being, and organizational performance.

 **Speaker**:
 <a href="https://dora.dev/research/team/" target="_blank">Michelle Irvine</a> leads DORA’s research into documentation and is a technical writer with Google Cloud.
-Before Google, Michelle produced physics textbooks for Ontario highschools and documentation for physics simulation software.
+Before Google, Michelle produced physics textbooks for Ontario high schools and documentation for physics simulation software.

 **Metric Monday (1 hour)**:
 The discussion starts off with a brief presentation on metrics, then we use the lean coffee format for the remainder of the discussion.
-March 15th: <a href="https://www.timeanddate.com/worldclock/converter.html?iso=20240325T160000&p1=43&p2=1440&p3=136&p4=tz_pt&p5=196&p6=248" target="_blank"> 16:00</a> UTC
+March 25th: <a href="https://www.timeanddate.com/worldclock/converter.html?iso=20240325T160000&p1=43&p2=1440&p3=136&p4=tz_pt&p5=196&p6=248" target="_blank"> 16:00</a> UTC

 **Upcoming Conferences & Events from the community**: